UEFA Champions League on United States television: TUDN (2018–2027)

-In January 2016, Univision and TUDN, formerly known as Univision Deportes acquired Spanish-language rights to UEFA tournaments beginning in 2018, including UEFA Euro 2020, UEFA Euro 2024 and the UEFA Nations League.
+In January 2016, Univision and TUDN, formerly known as Univision Deportes, acquired Spanish-language rights to UEFA tournaments beginning in 2018, including UEFA Euro 2020, UEFA Euro 2024 and the UEFA Nations League.
 In 2017, Univision acquired Spanish-language rights to the UEFA Champions League and Europa League beginning in 2018-19.
-All UEFA competition’s matches regularly air across Univision, UniMás, Galavisión, and TUDN.
+All UEFA competition matches regularly air across Univision, UniMás, Galavisión, and TUDN.

 CBS Sports (2020–2030)

 Originally the UEFA Champions League, UEFA Europa League, and UEFA Super Cup would've aired on CBS Sports networks starting from the 2021–22 seasons, but Turner Sports opted out of the rest of its contract after airing most matches in the round of 16 for the 2019–20 season.
 In response, CBS extended its contract to start one and half (one for UEFA Super Cup) seasons earlier beginning with the remaining round of 16 matches and the quarter finals in 2019–20 season.
-On August 19, 2022, Amazon is outbid from rights holders, UEFA extended the deal with CBS until 2030.
+On August 19, 2022, CBS extended their rights 2030, beating out a deal from Prime Video.